basic-web-components/basic-web-components/packages/basic-autosize-textarea/README.md

 <a name="AutosizeTextarea"></a>
 ## AutosizeTextarea
-A text area that makes itself big enough to show its content
+A text area that makes itself big enough to show its content.

 [Live demo](http://basicwebcomponents.org/basic-web-components/packages/basic-autosize-textarea/)